CaterpyOwO/ImageShare/README.md

 }
 ```

-Now you just need to execute the main process uso
+Now you just need to execute the main process using node:
-ing node:

 ```node image.js```